jdm64/saphyr/README.md

 `sudo apt-get install flexc++ bisonc++ make llvm-dev libboost-program-options-dev libboost-filesystem-dev libboost-system-dev clang python3`

-### Gentoo

-A local portage overlay containing bobcat/flexc++/bisonc++ is provided in `scripts/portage`.
-After adding the overlay run `emerge saphyr` to install all required dependencies.

 ### Arch

 FlexC++/BisonC++ can be found in the AUR along with their dependencies icmake and libbobcat.